SENG3150/web-app/README.md

 		npm install -g bower
 		npm install -g gulp-cli

 * Install a web server and setup a virtual host for the website to run in.
-An example httpd-vhosts.conf entry is below for Apache, which assumes you have mod_deflate running:
+An example httpd-vhosts.conf entry is below for Apache, which assumes you have mod_rewrite and mod_deflate running:

 		<VirtualHost *:80>
 	        ServerAdmin admin@localhost